achp-project/cultural-heritage/presentation/bhdc/speaker_notes.md

 ## "Shared Heritage"

 "Shared heritage" is the definition of cultural heritage as first formalized during the post-WWII World Heritage Convention in 1945.
 In the political world, "shared heritage" means sharing narratives, while in the data world, it only refers to how we make cultural heritage data interoperable.
 We are seven university projects assessing cultural heritage in the Global South using the same Arches information system.
-We have created the GitHub organization 'Arches Cultural Heritage Partners' to share reference data from our different projects.
-The purpose of our communication is to show how we intend to build shared semantics over Arches.
+The purpose of our communication is to show how we intend to build shared semantics over Arches reference data.

 #### 🖥️ First...

 First things first...
 We chose Python and GitHub to share resources and source code for the management of our reference data.
-Python is the world's most popular programming language, and GitHub is one of the main web platforms for source code management.
+Python is the world's most popular programming language and is at the core of Arches.
+GitHub is one of the main web platforms for source code management.
+We have created the GitHub organization 'Arches Cultural Heritage Partners'.
 This presentation is a Jupyter notebook hosted on our GitHub organization and mirrored on Google Colab (*share the URL*).

 ## Context

-I will only adress the Where and What question, and not complete the journalistic triad with the question of "When".
+I will only adress the Where and What question, and not complete the triad of journalism assessimg the question: "When".
 Indeed our projects are mainly based on the use of remote sensing and seek more for large-geographical scale coverage (mapping) than in-depth chronological research.

 ### Where